 What’s happening in this project?

-In another part of this study, Tommy’s researchers are developing new ways to better understand the link between elafin, the bacteria present in the vagina, and the cells which line the cervix and vagina.
-To do this, our researchers are growing vaginal cells in the lab using special equipment which closely replicates the environment of the vagina.
-They are using this technique to study how different bacteria have different effects on the lining of the vagina, and what effect that might have on the risk of preterm labour.
+In another part of this project, Tommy’s researchers are carrying out work in the lab to better understand the link between the types of bacteria present in the vagina and the levels of antimicrobial proteins, and how this is related to premature birth.
+In particular, they are beginning to understand that different bacteria have different effects on the lining of the vagina, and that this relates to the risk of premature birth.

 What difference will this project make?

-These projects will help us better understand the body’s natural defences to the bacteria present in the vagina, and how they might be linked to preterm labour.
-This work could lead to new ways to predict whether a woman is at risk of going into labour early, and maybe find ways to stop this happening.
+This project will tell us more about how the body naturally responds to bacteria present in the vagina, and how this might be linked to preterm labour.
+This work could lead to new ways of predicting whether a woman is at risk of going into labour early and may help us find ways to stop this happening.
 The hope is that this will ensure that fewer babies are born too early.

 Get our research updates

 Tommy's funds research across the UK investigating the reasons for pregnancy complications and loss.
 Keep up-to-date with our latest research and news.